 A. Hey ________, have you been to any festivals recently?
 B. (Yes…I went to_________)/ (No, but….___years ago I went to….)

-Give the students about 10 minutes to write the conversation with their partner if they are lower level students.
+Give the students about 10 minutes to write the conversation with their partner.
 You can adjust the number of lines to suit the ability level.
-Then, the students memorize their conversation, and recite it to their classmates.
+Then, the students memorize their conversation, and recite it in front of their classmates.

 I always make it a requirement that students memorize their conversation, of it’s very, very boring to watch!